Turnips & Rutabagas

 Tasty, easy, and unexpected.

-Mashed turnips are a great alternative to mashed potatoes – they have a bit of bite that is delightful alongside roasted meats of all kinds.
+Mashed turnips are delightful alongside roasted meats of all kinds.

 Roasting mellows the sometimes sharp flavor of turnips and concentrates their texture into a tender, melting vegetable in this easy recipe.